Kartm/lunni/README.md

-# Lunni - a tool for managing personal finance.
+# Lunni - a tool for managing personal finances.

 ![Screenshot of the transaction table](./docs/screenshot.png)